kmjax/planets-php/README.md

 Create a webpage about the planets in our solar system

 - [x] Use data found from here: [https://www.google.com/search?q=planets](https://www.google.com/search?q=planets) _Click on the planet image to view the planet data on the right hand side of the web page_
-- [ ] b) Create a database table with these columns: Planet Name, Description, Distance from Sun, Radius, Mass, Length of Day, Orbital Period, and link to Google Maps.
+- [x] b) Create a database table with these columns: Planet Name, Description, Distance from Sun, Radius, Mass, Length of Day, Orbital Period, and link to Google Maps.
-- [ ] c) Store the data from each planet's Google web page into the database table
+- [x] c) Store the data from each planet's Google web page into the database table
 - [ ] d) Create a web page that pulls the data out of the planets database table and displays the information in a table
 - [ ] e) Clicking on the Google Maps link should open in a new page (tab)
 - [ ] f) Use the bootstrap table utility classes for styling the table

 #### STATUS

-10% Completed.
-Information gathered and stored in a spreadsheet for all of our solar system's 8 planets.
+20% Completed.
+Database table PLANETS created and populated with all planetary information from the spreadsheet.
+The planets table was dumped and stored in the repository.

 See checklist above for status of each project objective.

 #### PREVIOUS STATUS MESSAGES

-- None Yet.
+- 10% Completed.
+Information gathered and stored in a spreadsheet for all of our solar system's 8 planets.

 _NOTE: Since these live assignment pages are stored on Surge.sh, static images of the webpage output are displayed instead of a live page.
 This is due to Surge.sh not being able to host dynamic PHP web pages._